yangyx318/yangyx318/README.md

 I'm a Data Scientist and Business Intelligence Engineer with a passion for solving complex problems using technology solutions.
 I recently graduated from Calrson School of Management with a Master's degree in Business Analytics.
 I'm a fast-learning problem solver with a creative flair, eager to explore deeper insights into human habits and business processes.

 ### 🚀 Skills and Expertise
 - Data Analysis
 - Machine Learning
 - Statistical Modeling
 - Business Intelligence
 - SQL
-- Python
+- Python, R
-- Tableau
+- Tableau, Power BI
 - Data Visualization

 ### 📫 Get in Touch